- - - - - - - - - - - - - - - - - - - - - - - - - - - - - -

 5. During the key stage, pupils should be taught the Knowledge, skills and understanding through:

-a) investigating and evaluating a range of familiar products [for example, talking about how they work, and whether they do what they are supposed to do]
+a) investigating and evaluating a range of familiar products [for example, talking about how they work, and whether they do what they are

 b) focused practical tasks that develop a range of techniques, skills, processes and knowledge